MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-delete-appointments-in-a-recurring-series-by-using-ews-in-exchange.md

 ---
-title: "How to Delete appointments in a recurring series by using EWS in Exchange"
+title: "Delete appointments in a recurring series by using EWS in Exchange"

 manager: sethgros